eliasnadder/elias-obsidian/Machine Learning - DeepLearning/II- Advanced Learning Algorithms/Week 1 - Neural Network/3- TensorFlow implementation/I- Inference in code.md

-## A- Intro
+# A- Intro
 TensorFlow is one of the leading frameworks to implementing deep learning algorithms.
 One of the remarkable things about neural networks is the same algorithm can be applied to so many different applications.
 ****
-## B- Real example
+# B- Real example
-I'm going to use another example to illustrate inference.
-Sometimes I do like to roast coffee beans myself at home.
-My favorite is actually Colombian coffee beans.
+Roast coffee beans at home.
 **?- Can the learning algorithm help optimize the quality of the beans you get from a roasting process like this?**
 When you're roasting coffee, two parameters you get to control are:
 - the temperature at which you're heating up the raw coffee beans to turn them into nicely roasted coffee beans,